Angular-Testing/angular-testing/README.md

 This sample project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

-[Read docs](https://github.com/angularbuilders/angular-budget/blob/main/docs/cli.md) to see how it was generated.
+[Read CLI docs](https://github.com/angularbuilders/angular-budget/blob/main/docs/cli.md) to see how it was generated.

 Run `npm i` after clone or fork